 What does Speech Recognition Accuracy mean for you?

 When trying to determine the suitability of one ASR over another, speech recognition accuracy measures are an important indicator of the expected performance.
 When evaluating at accuracy, think carefully about what measure is being used; how those measures may apply to your specific application and what constraints were in place during testing, e.g. a 1% error in a 100 name telephone directory, using a context-free grammar, is easier to achieve than a 5% error using a statistical language model for free speech applications.
 ASR accuracy/error rates alone are not enough to determine the suitability of one vendor over another.
 Be wary of any vendor that tries to convince you based on their headline numbers alone.

-This free download Speech Recognition Requirements provides additional guidance on this topic and writing general requirements prior to the purchase of a speech recognition system.
+This Free Download provides additional guidance on the topic.
+It also includes advice for writing general requirements for the purchase of a speech recognition system.

 P.S.
 Just in case you choose to ignore this advice, VRX is 99.9999% accurate! 😊